 Each year on 27 January the world marks Holocaust Memorial Day.
 It was on this day in 1945 that the largest Nazi extermination camp, Auschwitz-Birkenau, was liberated.

 The Holocaust Memorial Day Trust campaigns to commemorate this date and to remember and learn from subsequent genocides around the world.
-The theme of Holocaust Memorial Day 2013 is Communities Together: Build a Bridge.
+The message of Holocaust Memorial Day 2015 is “Keep the memory alive”.

-This handpicked collection of free teaching resources, many of them from the Holocaust Memorial Day Trust, will help you to consider the Holocaust with your pupils.
+This collection of free teaching resources from the Holocaust Memorial Day Trust, will help you to consider the Holocaust with your pupils.

 More Holocaust Resources

-- Looping Powerpoint used to reflect upon the Holocaust.
+Looping Powerpoint presentation used to reflect upon the Holocaust.